 If applicable, a multiple or phased rate request shall include in the electing utility’s petition the estimated dollar amount for which cost recovery is being requested for each phase and an estimate of the percentage change in rates resulting from the requested cost recovery for each phase.

-(e) All filings by the electing utility to the commission under this rule shall also be served on the following:
+(ec) All filings by the electing utility to the commission under this rule shall also be served on the following:

 (1) The OUCC on the same day as filed.